Master of Science in Nursing Programs

 The Nursing Education track prepares graduates to teach in all areas of health care delivery, including schools of nursing, acute care facilities, and other healthcare settings.
 Graduates of the Nursing Education track are eligible to sit for national certification through the National League for Nursing (NLN) once they have met the requisite work experience requirements.

 The Nursing Leadership in Health Systems Management track prepares nurses for supervisory and management responsibilities in all practice environments, building the necessary skills for leadership career tracks.
 Nurse leaders facilitate and deliver quality patient care while coordinating workflow and managing nursing care.
 All tracks can be completed on a full or part-time basis.

 There are three entry options for all tracks.
 The Traditional Entry Option is designed for baccalaureate prepared Registered Nurses.
 The Bridge Entry Option is for experienced Registered Nurses who have earned a baccalaureate degree in a discipline other than nursing.
-The RN-MS Entry Option is for experienced Registered Nurses with either a Diploma or AS degree in nursing who wish to pursue a Master’s Degree in either Family Nursing, Psychiatric/Mental Health Nursing, Nursing Education or Nursing Leadership.
+The RN-MS Entry Option is for experienced Registered Nurses with an AS degree in nursing who wish to pursue a Master’s Degree in either Family Nursing, Psychiatric/Mental Health Nursing, Nursing Education or Nursing Leadership.

 Post-Master’s Certificate Programs